 1. Droopy Eyelids

-You might be sitting across from your loved one and notice that their eye lids are droopy or heavy.
-They may try to lift the eyelids and only accomplish lifting one side, while the other remains droopy.
-The big excuse for this one is of course, “I’m just tired”.
+You might be sitting across from your loved one and notice that their eyelids are droopy or heavy.
+They may only be able to lift one, while the other remains down.
+When you ask about it, they might say they’re just tired.

 2. Slurred Speech

 It may sound like the person under the influence has been drinking alcohol.
-Speech may be slowed and slurred and they might confuse words or only speak in partial sentences.
+Their speech may be slowed and slurred, and they might confuse words or only speak in partial sentences.
 It may cause the person to be so incoherent that you are unable to understand what they are trying to say.

 3. Excessive Sleeping